-Defects intervention levels and the corresponding maximum response times are shown in the following table.
+Defects intervention levels and the corresponding maximum response times included in the RMP are shown in the following table.
 Council's response may be, and often is, delivered in a shorter response time than the maximum defined.

 Table 4 - Response Regime by Defect Type/Maintenance Category